 Results are presented for the reference rock only, in the form of hazard curves, for the 5th, 16th, 15th, 50th (median), 85th, 95th percentiles and mean estimates of the geometric mean of the two horizontal components of the ground motion.
 All hazard curves hereinafter are defined as probabilities of exceedance in a 50-year observational period (y-axis) of various ground motion levels (x-axis).
 The latter is defined either by PGA or spectral acceleration (5% damping) in units of gravitational acceleration [g].
 The hazard curves are presented for the four densely populated cities, Zurich, Geneva, Basle and Lausanne.
 The corresponding plots for 5% damping spectrum acceleration at a reference period of 0.2 sec (hereafter SA [0.2 sec]) also corresponding to an equivalent frequency of 5Hz is shown in Figure 62.
 The hazard curves are displayed for probabilities of about 10-4.
-As expected, hazard estimates are higher for Basle, whereas the values for Zurich and Geneva.
+As expected, hazard estimates are higher for Basle, whereas the values for Zurich and Geneva are comparable.
+Hazard estimates for Lausanne lie in between the values estimated for Basle and Geneva.